shaopu1225/starter-hugo-academic/content/post/distributed system course by Martin Kleppmann/index.md

 Broadcast (multicast) is **group communication**.

-- ONe node sends message, all nodes in group deliever it
+- One node sends message, all nodes in group deliever it
 - Set of group members may be fixed (static) or dynamic
 - If one node is faulty, remaining group members carry on (tolerance)
 - Note: concept is more general than **IP** multicast (we build upon p2p messaging, some local-area networks provide multicast or broadcast at the hardware level (for example, IP multicast), but communication over the Internet typically only allows unicast.
 Moreover, hardware-level multicast is typically provided on a best-effort basis, which allows messages to be dropped; making it reliable requires retransmission protocols similar to those discussed here.)